 Sometimes it is needed to configure a EtherCAT device via the manufacturers software, while keeping the EtherCAT topology intact (e.g. configuring a drive with integrated safety with the FSoE master located in the GCC).
-Normally this would mean unplugging the EtherCAT cable from the EtherCAT master and plugging it into a laptop, however in the case of a GCC this would mean opening the cabinet.
-Since this is laborious action involving opening the GCC, an alternative is made available by switching the MotorCortex Controller into bridge-mode, passing all data from front port “EN” directly to the EtherCAT network.
+Normally this would mean unplugging the EtherCAT cable from the EtherCAT master and plugging it into a laptop, an alternative is made available by switching the MotorCortex Controller into bridge-mode, passing all data from front port “EN” directly to the EtherCAT network.

 Switching on Bridge mode

 Log into the system from the console using a screen or keyboard or through ssh as described in Remote Access & File Transfer

 Use the following command to turn on bridge mode.

 After this you will be able to scan the EtherCAT network with your manufacturers software (directly via your PC or with an other EtherCAT master device) via the ENET port on the GCC.

 It might be needed to change the network adapter IP settings if you use your PC with the manufacturers software

 There are two methods to switch off bridge mode and return the control to the MotorCortex Controller: